apache/arrow/.github/ISSUE_TEMPLATE/question.md

+---
+name: Question
+about: Please ask questions at user@arrow.apache.org
+---

+The issue tracker is not for questions.
+If you have a question, please feel free to ask it on our community site, at https://community.rstudio.com/c/rstudio-ide.

 STOP!
 Are you reporting a bug, a possible bug, or requesting a feature?
 If so, please report under the ARROW project on the ASF JIRA server https://issues.apache.org/jira/browse/ARROW.
 This JIRA server